masubi/political-bias/docs/InDepth.md

 # Problem/Introduction

 Detecting fake/real news is a challenging problem and one w/ particular relevance as propaganda has become prevalent.
 We see zombie sites appearing via grassroot projects such as [MassMove](https://github.com/MassMove/AttackVectors).
 Additionally, we are challenged by the notion of an objective truth that does not contain a highly polarized political bias.

+Further, while the idea of objective truth is attractive it is problematic as objective real world ground truth is difficult to determine.

 ## Past work